santoshsankar/ssankarblog/content/posts/refreshingAntiquatedIndustries.md

 7. Related to #6, there's a lack of viable substitutes
 8. In some instances, size could help with pricing power but not always the case

 However, in the last several years, we've seen upstarts take a crack at "refreshing" these age-old industries with new, lean, responsive, and business models.
+Frankly, to me, disruption, as a word, implies displacing an existing, aged competitor(s).
 Examples include: Lending Club (lending), Shyp (shipping and logistics), Oscar (health insurance), Robinhood (wealth management), Groove (customer service), Bellhops (moving), Betabrand (apparel), 23andMe (healthcare), Classpass (fitness-focused retail)-- the list goes on.

 Despite a myriad of players already working on reinventing age-old industries and businesses, large opportunities still exist as antiquated industries are in a dire need of a refresh.